rhboot/shim/SBAT.md

  The global and product specific generation number name spaces are not tied to each other.
 The global number is managed externally, and the vast majority of products will never publish a minimum product specific generation number for any of their components.
-These components will be signed with a product specific generation number of 0.
+Unspecified, more specific generation numbers are treated as 0.

  A minimum feature set, for example enforced kernel lock down, may be required as well to sign and label a component with a specific